 Managing Player Load to Prevent Injuries

 One of the biggest advantages of using the best GPS tracker for grassroots football is the ability to manage player fatigue.
 Overtraining is a massive cause of non-contact injuries, and keeping an eye on physical output is the best defence against it.
-This is where a metric called Player Load becomes your best friend.
+A metric called Player Load becomes your best friend.

 Player Load is a single number that sums up the total physical stress put on a player during a session.
 It’s clever because it’s calculated using accelerometer data, which captures every movement—jumps, turns, and impacts—not just the running.